angular/angular/aio/aio-builds-setup/docs/overview--general.md

 ### Health-check
 The docker service runs a periodic health-check that verifies the running conditions of the container.
-This includes verifying the status of specific system services, the responsiveness of nginx and the upload-server and internet connectivity.
+This includes verifying the status of specific system services, the responsiveness of nginx and the preview-server and internet connectivity.